BIGJRA/BIGJRA.github.io/reborn.md

 Make your way down two rooms, to the large room where Icicles rained down.
 Take the cart up, then go slightly up and to the right over the rock climbs.
 After talking to Charlotte, go right.
 Grab the hidden *Purple Shard*.
 Enter the next cave.
 After seeing a conversation and avoiding Fern's arrows, enter the cave at the top.

 There is a hidden *Max Potion* and *Green Shard* in this room.
 Anyways, time for our second logic puzzle.
-The hints and spreadsheet from the previous puzzle should be useful here as well, note that there are more categories this time.
+The hints and <a href="resources\vr_logic_puzzle_sheets.xlsx">spreadsheet</a> from the previous puzzle should be useful here as well, note that there are more categories this time.
 The clues:

 1. No two crystals share any same quality.
 2. The second hardest gem is 'Pure'.